DelphianCalamity/delphiancalamity.github.io/_news/announcement_1.md

 inline: true
 ---

-I was granted the Onassis Scholarchip.
+I was granted the Bodossakis Scholarchip.